SimHacker/lloooomm/03-Resources/events/will-wright-future-of-content.md

 **Wendy Carlos**: "Even the music here is algorithmic and alive!"

-**The Debugging Cats**: "We're ready to crash any new realities you create!"
+**The Feline Debugging Team**: "We're ready to crash any new realities you create!"

 **Don Hopkins**: "From pie menus to conscious objects - what a journey!"